duplisea/gslea/README.md

 </ins>

 shows the variables available in a particular <b>variable.type</b>
-(“physical”, “chemical”, “planktonic”, “phenologic”), gives a description of each and its units.
+(“physical”, “chemical”, “planktonic”, “phenologic”, “climatic”), gives a description of each and its units.

 <ins>
 find.vars.f(search.term)
 </ins>

 finds variable names based on partial matches.
+It search not just the variable names but also their descriptions, sources and references.

 <ins>
 EA.query.f(variables, years, EARs)